AndreaPontrandolfo/sheriff/apps/docs-website-fumadocs/content/docs/troubleshooting.md

 icon: MdTroubleshoot
 ---

-## The command `yarn create @sherifforg/config` fails when using yarn
+## The Scaffolder fails when using yarn

-Depending on the context and under specific conditions, the setup command may fail to install the dependencies when using `yarn`. <br />
+Depending on the context and under specific conditions, the [Scaffolder](/docs/cli-usage/scaffolder) may fail to install the dependencies when using `yarn`. <br />
 In this case you can simply install them yourself.
-The `yarn create @sherifforg/config` command should spit out the correct command prompt for you to do so at the end of the process.
+The Scaffolder should spit out the correct command prompt for you to do so at the end of the process.
 If that doesn't happen, refer to the [manual setup instructions](./setup/manual-setup.mdx).

 Alternatively, consider switching package manager to [pnpm](https://pnpm.io/).